Obfuscation (software): Example

+In the obfuscated version, meaningful variable names are removed and arithmetic expressions are rewritten in a less readable form, while preserving the program’s behavior.

 Payload encoding for malware evasion

 XOR encryption and Base64 encoding are two common methods used to hide malware from antivirus detection.
 Both work by changing how malicious code appears in its file form, which prevents security software from recognizing dangerous patterns.

 In XOR obfuscation, an attacker chooses a secret key and applies the XOR bitwise operation to the malware binary.
 This transforms the executable into what looks like random data.
 Function names in the import table vanish, PE headers become corrupted, and the entire file loses its structure.
 The obfuscated payload then gets embedded into a dropper, which is a normal-looking executable that contains the hidden malware as a resource or data section.
 When a user runs the dropper, it performs the XOR operation again with the same key to reconstruct the original malware, then either executes it directly from memory or writes it to disk before running it.

 This process removes several indicators that antivirus software relies on.
-The MZ header, which marks the beginning of every Windows executable, gets completely obscured by the XOR operation.
+The MZ header—the 2-byte signature "MZ" which marks the beginning of every Windows executable—gets completely obscured by the XOR operation.
 Security programs frequently scan for this two-byte signature when searching for embedded executables.
-Base64 encoding achieves similar results through a different method.
-It converts binary data into ASCII text, so an executable file ends up looking like plain text rather than a program.
+Base64 encoding achieves similar results through a different method: it converts binary data into ASCII text such that an executable file ends up looking like plain text (rather than like a program).

 Research from the 2020 Machine Learning Security Evasion Competition showed that these methods can bypass modern detection systems.
-Participants used combinations of XOR encoding, Base64 encoding, and dead code insertion to evade all three competition models with fewer than five attempts per sample.
-Entropy-based detection also failed, and in some cases Base64 encoding actually lowered the entropy compared to the original malware files.
+Participants used combinations of XOR encoding, Base64 encoding, and dead code insertion to evade all three competition models Entropy-based detection also failed, and in some cases Base64 encoding actually lowered the entropy compared to the original malware files.

 The simplicity of these techniques is what makes them particularly dangerous.
 XOR and Base64 encoding require only basic programming skills to implement, yet they proved effective against advanced machine learning classifiers.
 This has pushed security researchers toward new defenses, including automated XOR key recovery tools and deeper analysis of embedded resources in executable files.